aadler/minimaxApprox/README.md

 ## Acknowledgements
-The author is grateful to [Martin Maechler](https://stat.ethz.ch/~maechler/) for suggestions which helped the author with MiniMax approximation
+The author is grateful to [Martin Maechler](https://stat.ethz.ch/~maechler/) for suggestions which helped the author with MiniMax approximation.

 ## Contributions
 Please ensure that all contributions comply with both